PjoterC/IntelligentConnector/README.md

 Type in command **docker-compose up -d** - this will pull a PostgreSQL database image to docker and create the necessary container.
 The database will be running on port 5432:5432 and will start automatically.
 The application has all the necessary login data hard-coded in `📁Data/DbContextFactory.cs`, since this project is not to be deployed anyway.

+__NOTE:__ Keep in mind that since it handles database, containter is set to restart automatically.
+If it bothers you, change the docker-compose.yml

 After the container is running, the application should be started with command **dotnet run** again in the app directory.
 It should run on http://localhost:5146 but just in case, you can check the address in the terminal output.

 ## Communicating via requests